Jfbarr/Jfbarr.github.io/_posts/2020-12-25-dijkstra-maps.md

 01210
 ```

 To navigate a Dijkstra map, our agent decides to move to the lowest adjacent value.
 If the lowest value is the current position, then the agent will remain in the same location.
 If there are multiple options, the agent randomly chooses between them.
-In this way, the pathfinding problem has been reduced to "rolling downhill".
 Note that the default value of 0 can be replaced with any other chosen value.
-Negative goal values will have the agent seek out the goal from further away.
+Negative goal values will have the agent seek out goals from further away.

-A key observation is in the second example, an agent placed at the centre can navigate to any of the four goals.
+A key observation from the second exmaple is that an agent placed at the centre can navigate to any of the four goals.
 This demonstrates that the agent already has some capacity to decide between different goals (even if our decision process is random at this point).

 ## Combining maps
 Given two Dijkstra maps `D_1` and `D_2`, we can define the sum elemntwise by `D_3[i][j] = D_1[i][j] + D_2[i][j]`.
 Taking our previous examples, this yields